diku-dk/futhark-book/practical-matters.rst

 behaviour.

-Compiled Futhark code does not possess much in the way of debugging facilities, but ``futharki`` has a couple of useful tools.
-Since ``futharki`` is very slow when compared to compiled code, this does mean that we can only debug on cut-down smaller testing sets, not on realistic workloads.
+Compiled Futhark code does not possess much in the way of debugging facilities, but the interpreter (accessed via ``futhark repl`` and ``futhark run``) has a couple of useful tools.
+Since interpretation is very slow compared to compiled code, this does mean that we can only debug with cut-down smaller testing sets, not with realistic workloads.

 Specifically, we use the two functions ``trace`` and ``break``.
 The ``trace`` function has the following type::